Conditions Bacterial throat infection (pharyngitis)

 Bacterial throat infections are most commonly caused by Streptococcus bacteria.
-It is often difficult to tell the difference between strep throat and a viral infection.
-However, a throat swab can ensure a reliable diagnosis so that the bacteria causing the infection can be treated effectively with an antibiotic.
+It is hard to differentiate between strep throat and a viral throat infection based on symptoms alone.
+However, the diagnosis can be confirmed using a throat swab.
+Antibiotics can shorten the duration of the illness.

 At a glance

-- It occurs most commonly between the ages of 5 and 15.
+- The condition occurs most commonly between the ages of 5 and 15.
 It is rarer in adults.

 - A sore throat, difficulty swallowing and a high temperature are typical symptoms.